SCR-NETWORK/SCR-dnsseeder/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](https://choosealicense.com/licenses/isc/)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/Pyrinpyi/pyipad-dnsseeder)

-DNSSeeder exposes a list of known peers to any new peer joining the pyrin network via the DNS protocol.
+DNSSeeder exposes a list of known peers to any new peer joining the SCR network via the DNS protocol.

-When DNSSeeder is started for the first time, it will connect to the pyrind node specified with the `-s` flag and listen for `addr` messages.
+When DNSSeeder is started for the first time, it will connect to the SCRd node specified with the `-s` flag and listen for `addr` messages.
 These messages contain the IPs of all peers known by the node.
 DNSSeeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion.
 DNSSeeder maintains a list of all known peers and periodically checks that they are online and available.
-The list is stored on disk in a json file, so on subsequent start ups the pyrind node specified with `-s` does not need to be online.
+The list is stored on disk in a json file, so on subsequent start ups the SCRd node specified with `-s` does not need to be online.

 When DNSSeeder is queried for node information, it responds with details of a